 Installation Instructions for BDR

-BDR is available as RPMs via yum for Fedora, CentOS, & RHEL, and as DEBs via apt for Debian and Ubuntu, or as source code .
+BDR is available as RPMs via yum for Fedora, CentOS, & RHEL, and as DEBs via apt for Debian and Ubuntu, or as source code here.

 YUM Repository for BDR

 The instructions below are valid for Red Hat family of operating systems (RHEL, CentOS, Fedora).
-Repository URL is:.
+Repository URL is: https://rpm.2ndquadrant.com/

 You may be prompted to accept the repository GPG key for package signing.
-If so, accept the key (if it matches the above) by pressing 'y' then enter.
-(It's signed by the 2ndQuadrant master packaging key, if you want to verify that.)
+If so, accept the key by pressing ‘y’ then enter.
+(It’s signed by the 2ndQuadrant master packaging key, if you want to verify that.)

 Next step is to install BDR.
 In order to do that, you should first install the repository RPM for your distro and ‘BDR PostgreSQL 9.4’ version.

 Once the repository is installed, you can proceed to BDR.

 (If you don’t already have PostgreSQL 9.4 installed, simply skip this step)